jimmejardine/adblock-relief/README.md

 Your readers with an ad-blocker installed will be presented with a message that offers for them to pay you a small contribution for your content.

 ## Customising your experience
 You know your readers best, so it is probably worth your while to modify `/adblock-relief/template.html` to be in line with your website's style and personality.
 It is a simple HTML file, so get your designers to jump in.
+It will use the same CSS file as the parent page you are monetising.

 At the same time, you can alter this line in the template with your preferences: like currency, price and messaging.
 ```html